Filroden/visage/README.md

 **Details:**

-This function updates the token's `name`, `texture.src`, `texture.scaleX`, `texture.scaleY`, and `disposition` based on the data saved for the specified `formKey`.
+This function updates the token's `name`, `texture.src`, `texture.scaleX`, `texture.scaleY`, `disposition` and dynamic `ring`configuration based on the data saved for the specified `formKey`.
 If the `formKey` is `"default"`, it restores the values captured automatically by Visage.
 If the configured disposition for the form is set to `"Default (No Change)"` (`null` internally), the token's disposition will *not* be modified by this call when switching to that form.
 If the saved visage has a blank name or image path, this function will automatically use the token's captured default name/image instead.

 **Example:** Switch a specific token to a 'Wolf' form